talashilkarraj/counter_button-Quicksell_Task/README.md

 <strong>Quicksell Task:</strong><br>
-Counter Component
+Counter Component<br>
-This files are submitted as an entry for task given by Quicksell.
+The files are submitted as an entry for task given by Quicksell.

 ![](screenshots/Counter-Image.png)